 - Short test cycles

-An app must be put through all of the following tests before it goes to the hands of the customer
+An mobile app development must be put through all of the following tests before it goes to the hands of the customer

 - Functional tests